-Everyone can be at risk of having a fall, but some older adults can be more vulnerable than others.
-Read about how to take steps to prevent falls.
+Anyone can be at risk of having a fall, but some older adults are more vulnerable than others.
+Here's how to take steps to prevent falls.

 Safe use of sleeping pills